nau/scalus/README.md

 You can see that deserialising only the fields we actually need significantly reduces the script size:
 274 bytes versus 1684!

-This script compiles to `SIR` that can be pretty-printed in an Haskell-like syntax:
+This script compiles to `SIR` that can be pretty-printed in an OCaml-like syntax:

 ```scala
 val compiled = compile(preimageValidator)